josephsurin/lattice-based-cryptanalysis/README.md

 # Lattice-based Cryptanalysis Toolkit

 This repository implements a toolkit for cryptanalysis using lattice reduction built for experimenting and learning.
+Check out the accompanying [tutorial](./tutorial.pdf) for some background.

 ## Basic usage